 I’m sure Zhizhong and I will get together again a few times this spring, but he is moving this week, and is working so hard at his new job that I won’t be able to count on too much of his time.

-On Thursday and Friday I met up for lunch with Craig, a friend from New York City who is in town for a few days.
-We first met seven or eight years ago and have kept in touch intermittently ever since.
+On Thursday and Friday I met up for lunch with C.N., a friend from New York City who is in town for a few days.
+We first met four years ago and have kept in touch intermittently ever since.
 On Thursday we took a walk, then had a delicious Breton meal at Délices de la Lune, near the Grand Rex cinema.

 On Friday, after visiting the Picasso Museum (in a future post), we had a Moroccan meal at the Marché des Enfants Rouge (The Market of the Red Children) in the upper Marais.